Stories from Nepal

 Babu Chiri

-Babu is recognised for his two world records relating to Mount Everest.
+Babu is recognized for his two world records relating to Mount Everest.
 He managed to stay on the summit for 21 hours without auxiliary oxygen and also completed the mountain’s fastest ascent in 16 hours 56 minutes.
 Babu climbed Everest ten times but sadly died during his 11th attempt.

 Pem Dorjee Sherpa & Moni Mulepati